Can I legally dispense medications from my office?

 Do I need a special license?

-Many states require a pharmacy license.
-The requirements vary by state.
 We can help you determine your state's requirements.
-In many states, an additional license is not required for workers' compensation medication dispensing.
+However, in many states, an additional license is not required for workers' compensation medication dispensing.

 What equipment requirements are there?

 Equipment required includes: computer, internet connection, printer (to print labels).
 A bar code scanner is optional.
 We can provide you with a laptop and/or printer if needed.
 A lockable cabinet and room are also required to secure inventory.

 How do I know the drug components are authentic and come from a reliable source?

 We only obtain our drugs from FDA certified and registered drug repackagers.
 Each prepackaged container of pills is for single patient use.
 It is counted, packaged, and sealed at the repackager.
 This ensures a safe and error free process when you are dispensing.
 The medication containers are sealed from the time the leave the repackager to the time they arrive at your office.

 Is the prescription software included and easy to use?